Estimation and variable selection in high dimension in a causal joint model of survival times and longitudinal outcomes with random effects: Introduction

-Besides, in many applications, current technological means allow for collecting high-dimensional explanatory covariates.
+Besides, in many applications, today's technological means allow for collecting high-dimensional explanatory covariates.
 These may include, for example, genetic markers or omics data.
 In addition to the wealth of information provided by these covariates, they also generate difficulties in the statistical analysis of models as it is necessary to adapt statistical and numerical approaches to their high dimensionality.
-One possible approach is to consider a penalized estimator, such as the Lasso (\cite{he_simultaneous_2015}, \cite{yi2022simultaneous}), and adapted numerical methods, such as stochastic proximal gradient (\cite{achab_learning_2017}, \cite{fort_stochastic_2017}).
+One possible approach to face this high dimensional setting is to consider a parsimonious assumption, for example by assuming that only a small subset of covariates are relevant to explain the variability observed on the survival times.
+In practice one can consider a regularized estimator, such as the LASSO one (\cite{he_simultaneous_2015}, \cite{yi2022simultaneous}), and adapted numerical methods, such as proximal algorithms (\cite{achab_learning_2017}, \cite{fort_stochastic_2017}).

-In this paper, we consider a joint model which combines, through a link function, a nonlinear mixed effect model for longitudinal data and a Cox model for the survival times, including covariates of high dimension.
-Our work aims to select the relevant variables among the high-dimensional covariates in the Cox model part of the joint model based on the whole dataset and then to estimate the model's unknown parameters.
-For that purpose, we propose an estimate for model parameters, which include a Lasso penalization for the regression parameter of the Cox model.
-To calculate this estimate in practice, we develop an algorithm combining a preconditioned stochastic gradient to deal with the latent variables in the joint model out of the exponential family and a proximal gradient to handle the non-differentiability of the Lasso penalty used for variable selection in the Cox model part.
-The proposed algorithm is easy to implement in general joint models without assuming that model density belongs to the curved exponential family.
+In this paper, we consider a causal joint model that combines through a link function a Cox model for the survival times and a nonlinear mixed-effects model for longitudinal data, including covariates of high dimension.
+The individual variability in the population is taking into account both in the survival part through the individual covariates and in the longitudinal part through the individual parameter of the mixed model.
+Our work aims to capitialize on the population approach to efficiently select the relevant covariates among the high-dimensional covariates involved in the Cox model part of the joint model based on the whole dataset and then to estimate in the reduced model the unknown parameters.
+For that purpose, we propose a procedure combining a variable selection step based on a $\ell_1$-penalized maximum likelihood estimate for the regression parameter of the Cox model with a standard maximum likelihood estimation step in the reduced model.
+To calculate the penalized estimate in practice, we develop an algorithm combining an adaptive stochastic gradient descent to deal with the presence of individual parameters in the mixed model part which are latent variables and a weighted proximal algorithm to handle the non-differentiability of the $\ell_1$ penalty term used for variable selection in the Cox model part.
+The proposed algorithm is easy to implement in general joint models, in particular it is not require that the model density belongs to the curved exponential family.